AlexOrlek/bacterialBercow/README.md

 rmlst                        | outputs from BLASTing accessions_filtered.fa against the rMLST database plasmids.fa		     | plasmid sequences plasmids.tsv		     | plasmid accessions
-rmlstrepaccessions.tsv	     | filtered accessions that have both a replicon and rmlst loci detected (and are therefore not included in plasmids.fa) rmlstonlyaccessions.tsv	     | filtered accessions that have one or more rmlst loci detected (and therefore are not included in plasmids.fa)
+rmlstrepaccessions.tsv	     | filtered accessions that have one or more replicon and rmlst loci detected (and are therefore not included in plasmids.fa) rmlstonlyaccessions.tsv	     | filtered accessions that have one or more rmlst loci detected (and therefore are not included in plasmids.fa)

-The .tsv output files contain the following columns: accession, topology (circular/linear), length, title, completeness (all are complete), rmlst loci (if non-plasmid)<br>
+The .tsv output files contain the following columns: accession, topology (circular/linear), length, title, completeness (all are complete), rMLST loci (if non-plasmid)<br>
 Accessions in rmlstrepaccessions.tsv are likely to be chromids.
 Accessions in rmlstonlyaccessions.tsv may be chromid sequences that don't contain a known plasmid replicon locus; alternatively, they may be chromosomal sequences mis-annotated as plasmids.

 # Background and methods

-For background information on curating plasmids see recent papers ([Orlek _et al._ (2017)](https://www.ncbi.nlm.nih.gov/pubmed/28286183) and [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885)).
+For background information on curating plasmids see recent papers: [Orlek _et al._ (2017)](https://www.ncbi.nlm.nih.gov/pubmed/28286183) and [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885).
 A brief outline of the steps of the complete pipeline (including retrieval from NCBI) is given below:

 1. Putative complete plasmid accessions, along with accompanying information such as accession title are downloaded from NCBI nucleotide.
 To be considered a putative plasmid, the accession must be annotated as "plasmid" and "complete".
 Only Refseq accessions are retrieved.
 By default, source organism can be bacteria of any taxon, and accession creation date limits are not set.
 2. The accessions are filtered using a regular expression search of the accession title text.
 For example, titles including the words "gene", "transposon", or "synthetic vector" would be excluded.